How To Protect Your Accounts From Cybercriminals

 Manage your social media settings

 Social engineering cybercriminals can often gain your personal information with just a few data points, so the less you share publicly, the safer.
 They use your information given in the social sites to impersonate you or trick you.
 So it’s essential to manage your social media settings and restrict who all can access your profile details.
-Hackers will use your pet’s name that you posted or reveal your mother’s maiden name, which can be the answers to two common security questions.
+Hackers will use your pet’s name that you posted or reveal your mother’s maiden name, which can be the answer to two common security questions.

 Avoid suspicious requests

 Never share your passwords with anyone.
 Genuine and professional service providers, be it any service, will never ask for your password in an email, message, or phone call.
 So do not reply to suspicious emails, texts, instant messages or phone calls that ask for your personal or financial information.
 Avoid clicking links in emails, messages, webpages, or pop-ups from untrustworthy or suspicious websites or senders.
+These measures can help you to protect their accounts from cybercriminals and minimise cyber-attacks before they happen.
+For a complete strategy on cybersecurity, you can contact us or email at firstname.lastname@example.org.
+With over 20 years of experience, Computing Australia is competent in managing cybersecurity threats for businesses of all sizes.
+Our cybersecurity experts in Perth are 24/7 available to assist you.

 Social engineering – A manipulation technique that utilises human error to gain private information, access, or valuables.
 E.g. Phishing